ufxela/PiRat/proposal.md

   together, either I would be able to do much less in coding, or I would have to spend way more effort achieving it.
 This is part of the reason I chose not to use a task queue for control, and instead opted to compartmentalize PWM outputs, even if it meant having that 2-3 ms penalty.
+* When you're doing something completely alone, that you really enjoy, there really is nothing else needed.
+Although I've been really frustrated at times (like before I realized you should connect all your grounds--lesson learned!), and I've definitely wished that I had someone along side me helping me solve my problems (in a way, I have--through the course staff) but at the end of the day, I'm really glad to have embarked on this project.
+It's definitely overwhelming.
+But worth it.